himiddo/Fishdle.io-main/README.md

 System wiring in general, as this project is more of a showcase in the internal system.

 - **Config-driven balance.** Every tunable number lives in a single [`GameConfig`](Assets/Scripts/Core/GameConfig.cs) `ScriptableObject`.
-Designers/testers can create a config asset and rebalance the entire game from the Inspector without touching code.
+A config asset is thus created to rebalance the entire game from the Inspector without touching code.
 Progression is expressed as formulas (`GetBoatCost`, `GetPrestigeCost`, …) rather than hard-coded tables.

 - **Push-model stats hub.** [`StatsManager`](Assets/Scripts/Managers/StatsManager.cs) is the single source of derived stats (fish/sec, multipliers, fossil bonuses).
 It recomputes and raises an event on change; UI subscribes instead of polling every frame.